Particle size distribution analysis – guide to method selection

 Particle size and shape analyzers

 The principle of a particle shape and size analyzer is based on optical microscope imaging.
 This makes it possible to analyze non-spherical particles, for example, rod-like particles and fibers.
 Optical microscope images are processed with suitable software to allow determinations of different parameters, such as the particles' minimum and maximum Feret diameters and aspect ratio.
-Similar to laser diffraction and DLS, calculations are done automatically, making shape and size analyzers ideal for gathering data on a large number of non-spherical particles.
+Similar to laser diffraction and DLS, calculations are done automatically, making shape and size analyzers ideal for gathering data on a large number of non-spherical particles

-Particle size and shape analysis with SEM
+Particle size and shape analysis with SEM and TEM

 Sieve analysis